Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Proof of the main result

+By the choice of $S$, there is no nonzero $G$-equivariant $\C[V]$-linear map $S\to Q$ (i.e. $G\text{-}\Hom_{\C[V]}(S,Q)=0$) and thus there exists a Zariski open subset of $Z_Q$ which admits an immersion into $D$ (cf. the proof of \cite[Lemma 3.10]{CI}).
+By performing the same operation on each irreducible component of $D_W$, we get a (topologically) dense Zariski open subset $U$ of $D_W$ together with a universal quotient map $\mcl{R}_C|_U\to \bar{\mcl{Q}}$ whose restriction to $U\cap D$ equals the universal quotient map associated to $U\subset Z_Q$.
+We choose $U$ as the maximal one satisfying this condition, and denote by $\mfk{Z}$ the complement of $U$ in $D_W$ as a topological space.
+Then $\mfk{Z}$ parametrizes $G$-constellations whose associated quotient $\C[V]$-modules are strictly larger than $R_2$ as $\C G$-modules.
+Note that this may a priori happen for non-abelian $G$.
+Also, the rank of $\bar{\mcl{Q}}$ a priori depends on irreducible components of $D_W$ but it will turn out that $\mfk{Z}$ is empty and that $R_2$ is uniquely determined from $W$ (see Remark \ref{rem:singleQ}).

-We take a 1-PS $\lambda: \C^*\to GL_R$ defined by $Q$ (for a fixed connected component of $D_W$), that is, $\lambda$ is positive on $C$ and zero on $W$ as a function on $\Theta\cong\chi(GL_R)_\R$.
-Then $\lambda$ induces a filtration of $F$ by its submodules (cf. \cite[\S3]{Kin}) such that $Q$ is one of its associated graded component.
-This works for a family of representations of $Q_G$ and thus we obtain an exact sequence
+We take a 1-PS $\lambda: \C^*\to GL_R$ (for each irreducible component of $D_W$) defined by assigning weight one to the generators of the ideal $I_S\subset A_G$ in the proof of Lemma \ref{lem:reduced} and weight zero to the other variables of $A_G$.
+Then $\lambda$ is positive on $C$ and zero on $W$ as a function on $\Theta\cong\chi(PGL_R)_\R$. $\lambda$ induces a filtration of $F$ by its submodules (cf. \cite[\S3]{Kin}) such that it has two associated graded components one of which is isomorphic to $Q$.
+This works for a family of $G$-constellations over the open subset $U$ of $D_W$ and thus we obtain an exact sequence

+of flat families of $\C[V]$-modules.
+By construction, the quotient map $\mcl{R}_C|_U\to \bar{\mcl{Q}}$ in (\ref{eq:exact1}) coincides with the one induced by the schemes $Z_Q$.
+Note also that the sequence (\ref{eq:exact1}) is a nontrivial extension as $\C[V]$-modules even if it splits as vector bundles on $U$.
+It will be shown that this sequence extends to whole $D_W$ in Lemma \ref{lem:tautological}.